Select Department

 Turntable or Record Player

-Many of these options also feature a convenient USB option which will make it substantially easier to convert your vinyl to MP3 on your computer.
-As well as built-in speakers and Bluetooth connectivity for streaming wirelessly to the speakers.
+Many of these options also feature a convenient USB output option which will make it significantly easier to convert your vinyl to MP3 on your computer.
+Others also offer built-in speakers and Bluetooth connectivity for streaming wirelessly to your speakers.

 Will you need an audio interface?